 Criminal justice is one of the fastest growing fields of employment.
-Whether you’re interested in in the public or private sector, Suffolk’s master’s degree in Crime and Justice Studies prepares you to enter or advance within the field.
+Whether you’re interested in the public or private sector, Suffolk’s master’s degree in Crime & Justice Studies prepares you to enter or advance within the field.

 Combining intellectual breadth and depth with a pragmatic, career-oriented focus, our program provides you with the tools you need to excel in the areas of probation, policing, corrections, juvenile justice, victim advocacy, court and offender services, and criminal justice policy.

 What Sets Us Apart

 - Opportunities to study with leading criminal justice practitioners in areas such as juvenile crime, community-based offender services, and prosecution.

 - The Center for Restorative Justice exposes students to a range of innovative practices in response to crime and victimization that are quickly spreading around the world.

 Focus Your Studies

 You'll focus on victimization in its many forms--from psychological, sociological, political, and legal perspectives.
 Courses explore hate crimes and violence against women and children, as well as the social inequities of gender, class, and race.
 Alternative community responses to victimization such as restorative justice are also included in this course work.

 Learn how youth policies and programs promote or hinder healthy youth development.
 This concentration seeks to understand youth crime and behavior within the context of child and adolescent development, as well as the societal structures of families, schools, neighborhoods, social services, police, law, and juvenile/adult justice systems.
 You'll focus on assessing local, state, national, and international strategies for prevention, intervention, crime control, and positive youth development.